sablier-labs/EIPs/EIPS/eip-draft_mna.md

 For increased security and consistency, the token contracts representing the NTs SHOULD NOT use an upgradeability pattern.

-TODO: add limit about the maximum number of NTs allowed to be transferred in a single transaction
+Note: Since the EVM stack can support only up to 1024 elements, there is a natural limit to the number of tokens that can be transferred during the execution of a single opcode.
+Given that the total number of transferred tokens takes 1 stack element, while each token pair takes 2 stack elements, the maximum number of tokens that can be transferred by a single opcode can be calculated as follows:  (1024 - 1 - [NO_OF_NON_NT_TRANSFER_RELATED_OPCODE_ARGS]) / 2.

+For example, a single `NTCALL` opcode can transfer a total of (1024 - 1 - 6) / 2 = 508 tokens.

 ### State Changes